Hong Kong: Pay and benefits

 - There is no pay-as-you-earn system for income tax in Hong Kong and employers are not obliged to deduct tax at source from employees' pay.
 (See Income tax and social security)

 - Employees with "continuous" employment contracts are entitled to sick pay.
-(See Pay for employees not at work)
+(See Sick pay)

 - Employment contracts may provide that the employee is entitled to an end-of-year bonus payment, such as an extra month's pay.
 (See End-of-year payments)